 Fecal excretion was approximately 20% of the total dose administered.

-Administration of carboplatin immediately after the completion of ABRAXANE infusion to patients with non-small cell lung cancer did not cause clinically important changes in paclitaxel exposure.
-The observed mean AUCinf of free carboplatin was approximately 23% higher than the targeted value (6 min*mg/mL) but its mean half life and clearance were consistent with those reported in the absence of paclitaxel.
+Administration of carboplatin immediately after the completion of the ABRAXANE infusion to patients with NSCLC did not cause clinically meaningful changes in paclitaxel exposure.
+The observed mean AUCinf of free carboplatin was approximately 23% higher than the targeted value (6 min*mg/mL), but its mean half-life and clearance were consistent with those reported in the absence of paclitaxel.

 Metastatic Breast Cancer